3 Simple Cocktails to Acquaint You with the Taste of Drambuie

 Instructions: In a tall glass or champagne flute, pour 1 ounce of Drambuie and then 4 ounces of sparkling wine.
 Garnish with a long, skinny lemon peel.

 While using a top-dollar Scotch certainly wouldn't hurt this cocktail (and we wouldn't say no to drinking it with Macallan 18, if you're pouring), a sensibly priced blended Scotch will do just fine.

 Instructions: In a mixing glass with ice, combine 1 ounce of Drambuie with 2 ounces of Scotch.
 Dash in some Angostura bitters.
 Stir until well-chilled, then strain into a rocks glass with fresh ice.
 Garnish with a lemon peel, twisting it over the drink before you serve to release its citrus oils.

 Advanced: Scotch Coffee

-Good coffee cocktails can be few and fair between.
-But by using high-quality, freshly-made coffee and pairing it with classy ingredients like Drambuie, it's possible to create a drink that makes great use of coffee's complex, slightly bitter backbone, without all the sweet drek you get from coffee liqueurs.
+Good coffee cocktails can be few and far between.
+But by using high-quality, freshly-made coffee and pairing it with classy ingredients like Drambuie, it's possible to create a drink that makes great use of coffee's complex, slightly bitter backbone, without all the sweetness you get from coffee liqueurs.

 Instructions: In a cocktail shaker with ice, combine 1 1/2 ounces of vodka, 1 ounce of Drambuie, and 1 ounce of freshly made coffee (you can let it cool first).
 Add 1/4 ounce of fresh lemon juice and a dash of Angostura bitters.
 Shake all that up, and strain into a rocks glass with fresh ice.
 Garnish with a lemon wheel.